 What is a microservice?

-To clear up the confusion a little bit, I would like to propose a definition of a microservice which is brief and to the point:
+(Useful pre-reading: About these papers)To clear up the confusion a little bit, I would like to propose a purely technical definition of a microservice which is brief and to the point:

-A microservice is a scalable module.
+From a purely technical standpoint, a microservice is a scalable module.

 You see, there was a time back in the late 1990s to early 2000s when users were joining websites at exponential rates, and servers running monolithic web apps were reaching capacity and could not deliver service anymore; the business people were asking the technologists to fix this, because they were losing money, and the technologists were saying that they could not do anything, because they already had the biggest, most expensive server that money could buy.
 The business people would naïvely say "well, add more servers!" to which the technologists would (equally naïvely) reply "you don't understand, that's impossible!"
 Later on the technologists started realizing that it is in fact possible, it just requires a radical change in their way of thinking, and a radical redesign of all their systems.
-When the sums of money at stake were high enough to justify redoing everything from scratch, scalable systems started becoming mainstream.
+When the sums of money at stake were high enough to justify redoing everything from scratch, scalable systems started appearing, and are commonplace today.

 The new software development paradigm that was allowing web sites to achieve scalability received a name quite some time after it first started being put to use; the naming happened some time in the mid 2000s, and it was microservices.

 Then of course came the evangelists.
-Unfortunately, when people become salespersons of a cause, for some reason they never seem to be satisfied with simply mentioning the one real, game-changing advantage of their product over the alternatives; instead, they feel compelled to throw as much as possible at the customer, inventing advantages if possible.
+Unfortunately, when people become salespersons of a cause, for some reason they never seem to be satisfied with simply mentioning the one real, game-changing advantage that their product has over the alternatives; instead, they feel compelled to throw as much as possible at the customer, inventing advantages if possible.
 That's how all the fictitious characteristics of microservices came to be.
 However, the truth remains that there was one and only one thing that business needed which could not be achieved otherwise, and therefore business was willing to pay for it limitlessly, and that one thing was scalability, nothing else.
+(1)

 Business could not care less whether the software gets deployed in pieces or in a big bang; business could not care less whether development is done by autonomous teams or by all the programmers shouting at each other in one big room; business could not care less whether the software communicates via REST or via pheromone secretion.
 Things were getting done before, and things would continue getting done, regardless of those alleged "advantages" of microservices.
 Scalability was the only thing that was impossible before microservices and was made possible by microservices.